-The goal of this project is to design a wireless ergonomic lightweight device (WiELD) that will be used to interact with the CAVE [1] virtual environment.
+The goal of this project was to design a wireless ergonomic lightweight device (WiELD) that will be used to interact with the CAVE [1] virtual environment [2].
 The basic functionality of the device is to allow users to wirelessly transmit "gestures" that will be recognized by a driver on the base station and subsequently translated into an "action" on the CAVE screens.
-The device will be contained inside of a glove in order to provide users with a familiar interface for making the "gestures" (i.e. the gesture where the user contacts the forefinger with the thumb on the glove could translate into a "grab" action on the CAVE).
+The device is contained inside of a glove in order to provide users with a familiar interface for making the "gestures" (i.e. the gesture where the user contacts the forefinger with the thumb on the glove could translate into a "grab" action on the CAVE).

-Modeling the WiELD-CAVE device according to the UML notation specified in [2] helped clarify the project goals, along with making the documentation of the project simpler and more unified.
+Modeling the WiELD-CAVE device according to the UML notation specified in [3] helped clarify the project goals, along with making the documentation of the project simpler and more unified.

-The key components of this project include: a device with numerous inputs encapsulated in a glove, wirelessly communicating with a base station using an XBee [3] wireless chip, which acts as a wireless RS232 transmitter, the device will be powered by a rechargeable lithium ion battery, all of the inputs will utilize force sensitive resistors, and the corresponding driver for the device will translate a set of contacts into the corresponding action in the CAVE.
+The key components of this project include: a device with numerous inputs encapsulated in a glove, wirelessly communicating with a base station using an XBee [4] wireless chip, which acts as a wireless RS232 transmitter, the device is powered by a rechargeable lithium ion battery, all of the inputs utilize force sensitive resistors, and the corresponding driver for the device translates a set of contacts into the corresponding action in the CAVE.

 Although there are several devices that are quite similar to the WiELD gloves, the current implementations of them are too expensive, wired to the base station, and/or have a limited number of recognizable gestures.
-By eliminating these problems, this team hopes to develop a more easily accessible, as well as a more usable, device, which will retain all the functionality of its "predecessors" along with additional functions.
+By eliminating these problems, this team has developed a more easily accessible, as well as a more usable, device, which retains all the functionality of its "predecessors" along with additional functions.

 The rest of this paper is structured as follows.
 Section 2 presents the requirements specification of the project.
 Section 3 presents the use case modeling.
 Section 4 presents architectural design.
 Section 5 presents the detailed design.
 Section 6 presents current status and future work.
 Section 7 presents our conclusion.
-Section 8 presents the references.